Chapter 8A Weighted Voting Rights

 Although the Exchange believes that the "one-share, one vote" principle continues to be the optimum method of empowering shareholders and aligning their interests in a company, the Exchange will consider listing applications of companies seeking to deviate from this principle, under the conditions and safeguards set out in this Chapter.
 Applicants are expected to demonstrate the necessary characteristics of innovation and growth and demonstrate the contribution of their proposed beneficiaries of weighted voting rights to be eligible and suitable for listing with a WVR structure as set out in guidance published on the Exchange website and amended from time-to-time.

 The Exchange Listing Rules (including Chapter 8) apply as much to issuers with or seeking a listing with a WVR structure, as other issuers of equity securities.
 This Chapter sets out rules and modifications to existing rules applicable to issuers with, or seeking, a listing with a WVR structure.
-For Qualifying Issuers with, or seeking, a secondary listing, the rules in this Chapter are subject to modification by rule 19C.12.
+For overseas issuers with a WVR structure with, or seeking, a secondary listing, the rules in this Chapter are subject to modification by rule 8A.46.

 Issuers are encouraged to contact the Exchange if they envisage any difficulties in complying fully with the relevant requirements.